Technical requirements

 Lens quality is becoming more important with the increasing pixel count on modern cameras.
 The resolution of digital photos is often limited by the camera lens rather than the resolution of the camera itself.
 In order to perform a qualitative measurement, the lens should have an aperture of at least f2.8 and be made from glass or an (optically) higher quality material.

-A video length of 30 seconds provides a nice trade-off between accuracy and processing time.
+A video length of 30 seconds provides a nice trade-off between accuracy, processing time and user experience.

 The video frame rate should at least be 30 fps and should not exceed 60 fps.
 The recommended value is a recording frame rate of 30 fps.